learn-co-curriculum/react-presentation-components/README.md

 # What makes a component "presentational"?

-The answer to this question is, as you may have guessed, is that a presentational component is a component whose primary responsibility is to render some piece of the beautiful user interfaces that we get to build as web developers.
+The answer to this question, as you may have guessed, is that a presentational component is a component whose primary responsibility is to render some piece of the beautiful user interfaces that we get to build as web developers.
 Their job, in other words, is to look good!